ESAC (European Space Astronomy Centre)

 They have a few models of space cameras/ orbiter/ satellites.
 ESA ones, of course.

-Talking about satellites, I rather like the way ESA redesign their mission logos.
+Talking about satellites, I like the way ESA redesign their mission logos.
 They are so nicely designed.
 (And make me envious not having a polo shirt with any mission logo)

 Are you interested working in ESA?
 Other than in Madrid, they have facilities in other places and headquartered in Paris.
 They always have their vacancies and graduate trainees programme written on their website.
-Unfortunately, ESA member states national only though.
+Unfortunately, ESA member states nationals only though.